Multiscale Adaptive Inference on Conditional Moment Inequalities: Setup and Asymptotic Distribution

 \item[iii.)] $corr(m_j(W_i,\theta),m_k(W_i,\theta)|X_i=x)$ is bounded away from $1$ for all $j\ne k$. \end{itemize} \item[b.)]
 The support $\mathcal{X}$ of $X_i$ is a compact, convex Jordan measurable set with strictly positive measure, and $X_i$ has a density $f$ that is bounded away from zero on $\mathcal{X}$. \item[c.)] $t_n\to 0$ and $nt_n^{d_X}/|\log t_n|^4\to\infty$. \end{itemize} \end{assumption}

 Part (a) imposes regularity conditions on the moments of $m(W_i,\theta)$.
 It is worth noting that, while we impose some mild smoothness assumptions on the conditional variance, we place no assumptions on the smoothness of the conditional mean.
 Thus, while the power of our test depends on the smoothness properties of the conditional mean, our test is robust to very nonsmooth data generating processess.
 The convexity assumption in part (b) is imposed to simplify certain parts of the proof, and could be relaxed.
 Note that, while part (b) rules out cases where $X_i=(X_{i,1}',X_{i,2}')'$, where $X_{i,1}$ is continuously distributed and $X_{i,2}$ is discretely distributed on some set $\{x_1,\ldots, x_k\}$, this can be accomodated by redefining $X_i$ to be $X_{i,1}$, redefining $W_i$ to be $(W_i',X_{i,2})$, and redefining $m$ to be the $\mathbb{R}^{d_Y\cdot k}$-valued function with $d_Y\cdot (\ell -1)+j$th component given by $m_j(W_i,\theta)I(X_{i,2}=x_\ell)$.

-The condition on $t_n$ in part (c) is, up to the $|\log t_n|$ term, the best possible rate.
-As discussed further in Section \ref{gauss_approx_sec}, other methods of deriving critical values for this test statistic would not allow $t_n$ to decrease quickly enough for the statistic to have good power.
+The condition on $t_n$ in part (c) is, up to the $|\log t_n|$ term, the best possible rate (see Section \ref{gauss_approx_sec}).

 The following theorem gives the asymptotic distribution of this test statistic, and provides feasible critical values that can be calculated analytically.
 For a version of this theorem that incorporates uniformity in the underlying distribution, we refer the reader to Appendix \ref{uniformity_sec}.